Insights

 Architects should rejoice that Britain’s latest new towns aren’t new towns at all

 By Ben Derbyshire, chair at HTA Design, former RIBA president, and President of the London Forum.
 I don’t generally play for laughs, but I got one anyway at Design West’s Arnolfini conference on Labour’s then-new housing plans when I urged the audience not to hold their breath waiting for the twelve promised new towns.
 We still haven’t finished the ones Richard Crossman began in the 1960s.
 As it turns out, we needn’t have worried because of the seven finally announced, all but one are not new towns at all, but much more sensible urban extensions.
 Housing ministers seem unable to resist Ebenezer Howard’s romantic vision in the Garden City Movement of “restoring the people to the land” as the cure for social ills.
-Today’s half‑hearted imitations borrow only the rhetoric of garden cities, ignoring Howard’s business model in which land value uplift was ...
+Today’s half‑hearted imitations borrow only the rhetoric of garden cities, ignoring Howard’s business model in which land value uplift was captured and reinvested in the community, ...

 HTA design 'supurbia'